offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * `kubectl get daemonSets --namespace={NAMESPACE} {NAME}`
  * `kubectl get deployments --namespace={NAMESPACE} {NAME}`
  * `kubectl get services --namespace={NAMESPACE} {NAME}`

+Add `--watch` flag to have kubectl continually provide updates.

 `apply` allows you to create and update objects.
 To create or update using ...